ciaokitty/mobile-app-development/Readme.md

 npx expo run:android
 ```

-Tip: Sometimes, running your app in production mode locally will show errors that normally wouldn't be thrown.
-You can run the app locally in production by running `npx expo start --no-dev --minify`. `--no-dev` tells the server not to be run in development mode, and `--minify` is used to minify your code the same way it is for production JavaScript bundles.

 ### Installing the apk from Expo:
-To install your React Native (Expo) app as an APK on your Android phone, follow these steps:
+To install your React Native (Expo) app as an APK on your Android phone:

 #### 1. Build the APK